Company Chicken is an easy yet elegant chicken breast recipe that's ready in just 20 minutes. Luscious, mouthwatering, and perfect for entertaining!

-Company Chicken, as I’m calling this 20 minute, one skillet dish, is easy enough to make any night of the week, but so elegant and impressive that you’ll want to serve it for dinner the next time company comes a-callin’ – because if you’re anything like me, the moment you realize you have to cook for someone other than your immediate family members you begin to panic.
-Don’t worry, I’ve got you covered!
+This luscious chicken dinner recipe is easy enough to make any night of the week, but so elegant and impressive that you’ll definitely want to serve it for dinner the next time company comes a-callin’.
+Like I said, I’ve got you covered!

 How to Make This Recipe